 RMA And Total Return

-- Security.
-As discussed in the “Yield” section, shredding drives is a danger to data security and thus harms your total return.
+• Security.
+As discussed in the “Yield” section, shredding drives are a danger to data security and thus harms your total return.
 Whether you do it or your vendor performs the task after sending you a new drive, there’s no guarantee that your data was actually destroyed.

 If these are the considerations to be made when planning RMA, then what should your actions look like?